MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ---

-There are cases where one would like to do something when the file is opened, in that case, the *file pointer could be modified, for example by editing the `void *private_data`-field to add some data that will follow the file into its coming operations.
+There are cases where one would like to do something when the file is opened, in that case, the `*file`-pointer could be modified, for example by editing the `void *private_data`-field to add some data that will follow the file through its coming operations.
 Read some more about the [file structure here](https://www.oreilly.com/library/view/linux-device-drivers/0596000081/ch03s04.html), or check out its definition [here](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/fs.h#L992).
+---

 #### proc_read

-Now it's getting into some logic, when a user wants to read from the file it provides a buffer and an offset pointer, the signature looks like [this:](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/proc_fs.h#L32)
+Now onto some logic, when a user wants to read from the file it provides a buffer and an offset pointer, the signature looks like [this:](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/proc_fs.h#L32)